Advanced Microeconomics (Master Economic Research)

 Setup

-Please, watch the screencasts provided below before coming to class.
-You have the option to ask questions about the material in the screencasts (and I might ask you a few questions to see whether things are clear).
-We will then do the exercises.
-In terms of preparation, you have to watch the screencasts and read through the exercises on the respective topic and think roughly 10 minutes about each of them.
+Each week you have either to watch some screencasts or to read a book chapter before coming to class.
+In class, you then have the possibility to ask questions about the material (and I might ask you a few questions to see whether things are clear).
+Afterwards we do the exercises.
+In terms of preparation, you have to watch the screencasts (or read the book chapter).
+Furthermore, you have to read through the exercises on the respective topic and think roughly 10 minutes about each of them.
 (Don't be discouraged if you do not manage to solve them quickly.
-Some of them are a bit tricky.)
+Some of them are quite challenging.)
 One organizational remark: as we have only one projector, it is useful to bring a printout of the exercises with you to class.

 Material